 In the interest of improving the Citation and Crash reporting systems, the Florida Department of Transportation provides a grant to the TraCS Florida team at the FAMU-FSU College of Engineering to develop, deploy, and support the usage of TraCS in Florida.
-The goal is to deploy TraCS in a manner such that local agencies collect electronic crash and citation data at their agencies using TraCS, and then submit the electronic data to other entities such as DHSMV or local Clerk of Courts.
-Primary benefits of this implementation will be reducing redundant data entry, improving accuracy, and improving timeliness.
+The goal is to deploy TraCS in a manner such that local agencies collect electronic crash and citation data at their agencies using TraCS, and then submit the electronic data to other entities such as FLHSMV or local Clerk of Courts.
+Primary benefits of this implementation will be reducing redundant data entry, improving accuracy, improving timeliness.

-The TraCS Florida team has worked closely with DHSMV to establish protocols for the electronic submission of crash data.
+The TraCS Florida team has worked closely with FLHSMV to establish protocols for the electronic submission of crash data.
 TraCS Florida began submitting electronic crash reports in June 2009 and submitting electronic citations in July 2012.
-TraCS Florida currently has over one-hundred seventy agencies that submit electronic crash and/or citation reports electronically to DHSMV and/or local clerks of courts.
+TraCS Florida currently has over one-hundred ninety agencies that submit electronic crash and/or citation reports electronically to FLHSMV and/or local clerks of courts.
 TraCS Florida has since expanded from a crash and citation program into a records management system and now offers nearly 20 forms.

 TraCS Florida is available for use on a voluntary basis, and thus resources are devoted to marketing and promoting the use of the software.

 - LEAD AGENCY: FAMU/FSU College of Engineering funded by FDOT

 - PROGRAM SUPPORTED BY: Internal Staff and Contractor